Cosmic-Ide/Cosmic-IDE/docs/app-module-refactoring.md

   `GradleProjectCreator`, while form validation and Gradle init argument construction are pure and tested.
 - `MainActivity` now creates one activity-scoped `AppContainer` and publishes it through Compose.
-  Home, New Project, Extensions settings, editor command discovery, and project-session cleanup consume contracts from that container instead of constructing Android stores or reaching into `FileUtil`, `CosmicPluginHost`, or `ToolingServerManager` from their Composables.
+  Home, New Project, Extensions settings, editor command/task discovery, and project-session cleanup consume contracts from that container instead of constructing Android stores or reaching into `FileUtil`, `CosmicPluginHost`, or `ToolingServerManager` from their Composables.
 - New Project is split into a route coordinator, immutable `NewProjectFormState`, form validation, form rendering, and the Gradle creator.
 Language changes choose a compatible test-framework default, and request conversion is pure and covered by unit tests.